2012 North Carolina Senate election: District 30

-Incumbent Republican Don East has represented the 30th district since 2005.
-East died before the election, so all votes cast for him were given to Shirley B. Randleman who took the seat at the beginning of the 2013-2014 session.
+Incumbent Republican Don W. East has represented the 30th district since 2005.
+East died before the election, so all votes cast for him were given to Shirley B. Randleman, who took the seat at the beginning of the 2013–2014 session.

 District 31

 Incumbent Republican Pete Brunstetter has represented the 31st district since 2006.

 District 32

 Incumbent Democrat Linda Garrou has represented the 32nd district and its predecessors since 1999.
 Garrou did not seek re-election.
 Representative Earline Parmon won the open seat.

 District 33

 The new 33rd district gained Montgomery County.
 Incumbent Republican Stan Bingham has represented the 33rd district and its predecessors since 2001.

 District 34

-Incumbent Republican Andrew Brock has represented the 34th district since 2003.
+Incumbent Republican Andrew C. Brock has represented the 34th district since 2003.

 District 35

 Incumbent Republican Tommy Tucker has represented the 35th district since 2011.

 District 36

 Incumbent Republican Fletcher L. Hartsell Jr. has represented the 36th district and its predecessors since 1991.